GLaDOS-418/dotfiles/docs/man/tags.5.rst

   are allowed.
 Lower case is recommended.
 Case matters ("kind:" and "Kind: are different tagfields).

-  EXCEPTION: Universal-ctags allows users to use a numerical character in the name other than its initial letter.
+  EXCEPTION: Universal Ctags allows users to use a numerical character in the name other than its initial letter.

 * The value may be empty.